-A firm's brand9 is the symbolic embodiment of all the information connected with a product or service, and a strong brand can also be an exceptionally powerful resource for competitive advantage.
+A firm's brand11 is the symbolic embodiment of all the information connected with a product or service, and a strong brand can also be an exceptionally powerful resource for competitive advantage.
 Consumers use brands to lower search costs, so having a strong brand is particularly vital for firms hoping to be the first online stop for consumers.
 Want to buy a book online?
 Auction a product?
 Search for information?
 Which firm would you visit first?
 Almost certainly Amazon, eBay, or Google.
 But how do you build a strong brand?
 It's not just about advertising and promotion.
 First and foremost, customer experience counts.
 A strong brand proxies quality and inspires trust, so if consumers can't rely on a firm to deliver as promised, they'll go elsewhere.
 As an upside, tech can play a critical role in rapidly and costeffectively strengthening a brand.
-If a firm performs well, consumers can often be enlisted to promote a product or service (so-called viral marketing10).
-Consider that while scores of dot-coms burned through money on Super Bowl ads and other costly promotional efforts, Google, Hotmail, Skype, eBay, MySpace, Facebook, Twitter, YouTube, and so many other dominant online properties built multimillion member followings before committing any significant spending to advertising.
+If a firm performs well, consumers can often be enlisted to promote a product or service (so-called viral marketing12).
+Consider that while scores of dot-coms burned through money on Super Bowl ads and other costly promotional efforts, Google, Hotmail, Skype, eBay, Facebook, LinkedIn, Twitter, YouTube, and so many other dominant online properties built multimillion member followings before committing any significant spending to advertising.

-Figure 2.2
+Figure 2.3

-- 9. The symbolic embodiment of all the information connected with a product or service. - 10.
+- 11. The symbolic embodiment of all the information connected with a product or service. - 12.
 Leveraging consumers to promote a product or service.

-The "E-mail" and "Share" links at the New York Times enlist customers to spread the word about products and services, user to user, like a virus.
+Icons accompanying stories on the New York Times Web site enlist customers to spread the word about products and services, user to user, like a virus.